LeetLLM

 11 candidate(s): 8.19e+12 generation FLOPs per request 2 4 candidate(s): 3.28e+13 generation FLOPs per request 316 candidate(s): 1.31e+14 generation FLOPs per request

 Even experienced engineers trip over scaling laws.
-Here are five frequent mistakes, with their symptoms, causes, and fixes.
+These five mistakes are frequent enough to check during review.

 Mistake 1: treating the 20:1 rule as universal

-Symptom: You read the Chinchilla paper, memorize "20 tokens per parameter," and apply it to every model you build.
-A 1B-parameter model trained on 20B tokens underperforms on your messy carrier-claim corpus, and you can't figure out why.
+• Symptom: You read the Chinchilla paper, memorize "20 tokens per parameter," and apply it to every model you build.
+A 1B-parameter model trained on 20B tokens underperforms on your messy internal-code corpus, and you can't figure out why.

-Fix: Treat 20:1 as a baseline, then run small proxy experiments (100M to 1B parameters) on your actual data to fit your own exponents.
-If your data is cleaner or more repetitive, the optimal ratio may be lower; if it's noisier or more diverse, it may be higher.
+• Fix: Treat 20:1 as a baseline, then run small proxy experiments (100M to 1B parameters) on your actual data to fit your own exponents.
+Data quality, repetition, tokenizer, optimizer, and architecture can move the fitted optimum in either direction.

 Mistake 2: treating C≈6NDC \approx 6NDC≈6ND as exact accounting

-Fix: Budget separately for the post-training pipeline.
-Techniques such as instruction tuning and RLHF [10] can improve instruction behavior and preference alignment that a pre-training loss curve doesn't measure.
+• Fix: Budget separately for the post-training pipeline.
+Techniques such as instruction tuning and RLHF [10]Reference 10Training Language Models to Follow Instructions with Human Feedback (InstructGPT).https://arxiv.org/abs/2203.02155 can improve instruction behavior and preference alignment that a pre-training loss curve doesn't measure.
 Don't skip evaluation or post-training because your loss curve looks good.

 Mistake 4: ignoring inference costs when sizing a model